distributed-text-services/specifications/Navigation-Endpoint.md

 The format for the returned `dts:parent` value will depend on where the current `ref` stands in the resource's hierarchical structure.

-- If the requested `ref` is the identifier for the **resource as a whole**, and that resource has no hierarchical parent, the value returned for `dts:parent` should be the array `[null]`.
+- If the requested `ref` is the identifier for the **resource as a whole**, and that resource has no hierarchical parent, the value returned for `dts:parent` should be "null".
 - If the requested `ref` identifies **one of the top level** of the resource's hierarchical divisions, the `dts:parent` property should be an object identifying the document as a whole and specifying that its `@type` is a "Resource".
 For example: `{"@type": "Resource", "@id": "urn:cts:greekLit:tlg0012.tlg001.opp-grc5"}`
 - If the requested `ref` identifies **a node at a lower level** of the resource's hierarchical divisions, so that the parent is another division within the citation structure, the `dts:parent` value will be a list of objects much like the list returned for the `member` property, each object identifying one reference that is the current node's direct parent.
 In this case, though, each object should also include an `@type` value of "CitableUnit".
 For example: `{"@type": "CitableUnit", "dts:ref": "1.1.1"}`.
 If only one parent exists then a single object may be returned rather than an array of objects.
 - If the request is **relative to a *range*** rather than a single *reference*, then the request again cannot be relied upon to have a single common hierarchical parent.
-So the `dts:parent` value for a range request should again be the array `[null]`.
+So the `dts:parent` value for a range request should again be the array "null".
 If a client wishes to discover the parent for the milestone references at the start and end of the range (specified in the "start" and "end" query parameters), a seprate request should be made for each of these references as individual locations using the "ref" parameter.

 ## URI for Navigation Endpoint Requests